SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/running-replications.md

 One-shot replications are always run asynchronously even if the "async" property is not set to true.

-A One-shot replication that references a local database for either source or target, will be run after a short delay (5 sencods) in order to allow the local REST API's to come up.
+A One-shot replication that references a local database for either source or target, will be run after a short delay (5 seconds) in order to allow the local REST API's to come up.
 Replications may be given a user defined "replication_id" otherwise Sync Gateway will generate a random UUID.
 Replications defined in config may not contain the "cancel" property.

 ```javascript
 {